cfrenzel/Eventfully/README.md

 **Configure Messaging**

--The simplest way to configure Transports (think AzureServiceBus) and Endpoints (think a specific queue or topic) is to implement a <code>Profile</code>.
+- The simplest way to configure Transports (think AzureServiceBus) and Endpoints (think a specific queue or topic) is to implement a <code>Profile</code>.
   - Configure an Endpoint by providing a name: "Events"

   - Specify whether the endpoint is
     - <code>Inbound</code> - we want to receive and handle messages from it
     - <code>Outbound</code> - we want to write messages to it
     - <code>InboundOutbound</code> - we want to do both.
 Useful for apps that asynchronously talk to themselves
   - For <code>Outbound</code> endpoints we can bind specific Message Types to the endpoint.
 This allows us to publish Events without specifying an Endpoint
     - <code>.BindEvent<OrderCreated>()</code>
     - <code>.AsEventDefault()</code> to make the endpoint the default for all Events
+    - > <strong>Convention:</strong> use Endpoint names: "Events", "Commands", "Replies" to automatically make the endpoint a default
+  - Specify a Transport
+    - <code>.UseAzureServiceBusTransport()</code>
+    - <code>.UseLocalTransport()</code> only uses the <code>Outbox</code> and dispatches messages locally without a servicebus

 ```csharp
 public class MessagingProfile : Profile
     {